 Oral histories bridge the gap between written historical record and individual experience.
 The Computer History Museum’s oral history program records and preserves the firsthand recollections of computing pioneers from around the world in their own voice, enriching scholarly research and adding new depth to the history of computing.

 To suggest an interviewee or panel topic, please email your suggestion and a short explanation to Oral History.
 Transcripts and selected footage are available below.
 Researchers can access additional recordings by contacting Research.

 New!
 Personal accounts are written firsthand testimonies that cover significant events, products, or technologies related to the history of computing.
 Go to Personal Accounts.

 This search checks title, subject, contributors, and keywords across all oral histories.

 Search Oral History Collection

 lets you navigate a video by clicking on any word in the transcript to play the video from that exact point.
 You can further explore the video by

 This section of our website is undergoing beta testing.
 We have selected a small number of oral histories for this phase.
-Let us know what you think by sending a comment or suggestion to Jennifer De La Cruz.